jstnrme77/scalerrs-portal/progress.md

 - Created a PageWrapper component to standardize padding across all pages
 - Enhanced KPI Dashboard with vertical card layout, more prominent progress bars, and improved visualizations
 - Added new SEO Layouts section with comprehensive data views for SEO campaign management
+- Fixed Deliverables page card colors to match column headers for better visual consistency
+- Updated ArticleCard component to display proper writer and editor information instead of record IDs
+- Improved date formatting in Kanban cards to match the design requirements
+- Simplified the card layout to be more compact and easier to read
+- Fixed Target Page column in backlinks table to display actual URL paths instead of Airtable record IDs
+- Implemented dynamic mapping between Airtable record IDs and URL paths using data from the URL Performance table
+- Added functional filters for backlinks by Status and Domain Rating with a clear filters button
+- Improved filter UI with proper state management and immediate updates when filters change